Ghana Footballer Atsu Found Dead In Turkey Quake Rubble - UrduPoint

 Ghana Footballer Atsu Found Dead In Turkey Quake Rubble

-Hatay, Turkey, (UrduPoint / Pakistan Point News - 18th Feb, 2023 ) :The body of former Ghana international Christian Atsu has been found after a devastating earthquake in Turkey, local media reported Saturday, quoting his manager.
+Hatay, Turkey, (UrduPoint / Pakistan Point News - 19th Feb, 2023 ) :Former Ghana international Christian Atsu was found dead on Saturday under the rubble of his home, almost two weeks after a devastating earthquake in Turkey.

 Atsu, 31, was caught up in a 7.8-magnitude quake that rocked Turkey and Syria on February 6, killing more than 43,000 people in both countries.